-Dakota High School does not use class rank as part of a student's permanent record, submit for scholarship consideration, or for graduation recognition.
+Dakota High School does not use class rank as part of a student's permanent record.

 Students with a cumulative GPA of 3.5-3.79 will graduate with Honors.

 Students with a cumulative GPA of 3.8 or higher will graduate with High Honors.